 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$149 — FINAL registration pricing!
-This is the complete base price for registration to the 2015 SDWW and access to all workshops, all day, on May 20, 2017.
+$149 — EARLY BIRD base price for registration to the 2017 SDWW and access to all workshops, all day, on May 20, 2017.
 As of November 2016, event registration is now OPEN.

-Add $59 — for an in-depth, personal critique of your one-page query letter from instructor Brian Klems, instructor for the last workshop in San Diego.
+Add $69 — for an in-depth, personal critique of your one-page query letter from instructor Brian Klems, instructor for the last workshop in San Diego.
 (This rate is a special event value for San Diego Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

 How to pay/register — Registration is now open.
 Reach out to workshop organizer Jessica Bell via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the San Diego workshop specifically.

 Because of limited space at the venue of the Crowne Plaza, the workshop can only allow 125 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.